 KEEP+ is a European Regional Development (ERDF) Funded programme supporting small and medium sized enterprises (SMEs) to access knowledge and expertise through collaboration with universities and research institutions.

-KEEP+ is a collaboration of eight delivery partners including Anglia Ruskin University as lead organisation, EELGA (East of England Local Government Association); University of Brighton; University of Suffolk; University of Essex; University of Greenwich; University of Hertfordshire and University of Kent.
+KEEP+ is a collaboration of seven delivery partners including Anglia Ruskin University as lead organisation, EELGA (East of England Local Government Association); University of Brighton; University of Suffolk; University of Essex; University of Greenwich and University of Hertfordshire.

 The programme runs for three years and is primarily focussed on SMEs registered and actively trading within its core geographical area made up of the four Local Enterprise Partnerships (LEPs) covering:

 - Cambridgeshire, Peterborough and Rutland (Greater Cambridge/Greater Peterborough LEP)

 - Hertfordshire (Hertfordshire LEP)

 - Essex and East Sussex (South East LEP)